Hackership/http-fun/README.md

 # http-fun

 Let's have some fun exploring the HTTP Protocol.
+HTTP stands for Hypertext Transport Protocol and is the way browsers talk to server, fetch websites, images and everything they need.
+It is further more often use as the base protocol between public APIs (like twitter or Facebooks) and to serve for mobile clients.

 ## Preamble